djpeacher/djpeacher.com/content/posts/evening-things/index.md

 [![Shortcut that moves tagged tasks to the evening section in Things 3.](shortcut.png)](https://www.icloud.com/shortcuts/875aceaf10084b91945eb8150e5a40f2)

 The way it works is you mark tasks you want to appear in _Evening_ with a tag called "Evening" (you can change that to whatever you want) and, voilà, everyday the automation will move todays tasks tagged with "Evening" into the _Evening_ section!

+---

+_231020: Just realized that setting the automation to run whenever you open Things 3 also works great!_